flutter/flutter/specs/gestures.md

 }

 class GestureState {
-  bool cancel = true; // if true, then cancel the gesture at this point bool capture = false; // (for PointerDownEvent) if true, then this pointer is relevant bool choose = false; // if true, the gesture thinks that other gestures should give up bool finished = true; // if true, we're ready for the next gesture to start
+  @nonnull bool cancel = true; // if true, then cancel the gesture at this point
+  @nonnull bool capture = false; // (for PointerDownEvent) if true, then this pointer is relevant
+  @nonnull bool choose = false; // if true, the gesture thinks that other gestures should give up
+  @nonnull bool finished = true; // if true, we're ready for the next gesture to start
   // choose and cancel are mutually exclusive
 }

 class BufferedEvent {
   const BufferedEvent(this.event, this.coallesceGroup);
-  final GestureEvent event;
+  final @nonnull GestureEvent event;
   final int coallesceGroup;
 }